 Regardless, they’re still fighting.
 Results aside, the Owls unquestionably continued to battle eright up until the final whistle.
 They’re playing for four quarters.

 Trammell’s sneak peek into the mindset of the team proved to be a fitting way to end his comments.
 “Usually most people need that extra push, but our team right now,” he said,” everyone is in.
 Everyone is fully in.
 Everyone’s after the same goal, the same mission”

 United, Rice football isn’t throwing the towel any time soon.
 They’ll take it in, breakdown the film, and move on, knowing they’re closer to breaking through than their now 0-5 record reflects.

 The Owls tend toward of conservative approach on offense; So far it hasn’t worked.
 They need to find a way to finish, a way to turn three-and-outs into downfield successes, and more importantly, into points.
-Until that happens, Rice could continue to find themselves in this uncomfortable position.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Until that happens, Rice could continue to find themselves in this uncomfortable position.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football Recruiting: 2020 Linebacker Terreance Ellis commits to Owls

 - Conference USA Football 2020: Stop rate and three-and-out defense